 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Buttery Biscuit Base & Alcoholic Lemon Cheesecake, Decorations… what could be better than a Limoncello Cheesecake for the New Year?!
+Buttery biscuit base, alcoholic lemon cheesecake with a zesty decoration… what could be better than a Limoncello cheesecake for the New Year?!

-I used more Cream Cheese in this one as I wanted to fill the tin, and when you don’t use a Melted Chocolate in the mix, or something like a sweet to fold through, the filling itself doesn’t really go very far without some more Cream Cheese.
-You can use something like Philadelphia, or Mascarpone, just as long as its full fat!
-The decoration was purely so there was something yellow in the dessert to represent Lemon, but to be fair I think White Chocolate and Lemon go together really well so yum.
+I used more cream cheese in this one as I wanted to fill the tin, and when you don’t use a melted chocolate in the mix, or something like a sweet to fold through, the filling itself doesn’t really go very far without some more cream cheese.

 I hope you all have had an AMAZING 2016, and have enjoyed baking my recipes if you have.
 I love each and every one of you that make my recipes and supports me and my little blog!
 Have a wonderful New Year and see you in 2017! xx

 - 100 g icing sugar

 - Blitz the biscuits in a food processor to a fine crumb, or mash them up in a bag and add the melted butter – pulse a few times until it is combined well.

 - Tip into a 8″/20cm deep springform tin and press down firmly – chill in the refrigerator whilst you do the rest!